-One of the more important success indicators of any country is the social welfare of its citizens.
-This is impacted by numerous factors, one of them being the country's ability to ensure a competitive market.
+One of the more important success indicators of any country is social welfare of its citizens.
+This is impacted by numerous factors, one of them being a country's ability to ensure a competitive market.
 Highly competitive markets are efficient markets.
-They are characterized by:
+Such markets are characterized by: